Homeowner association: History in the USA

-According to Donald R. Stabile, the explosion in the number of CIDs (many of which were based on homeowners' associations) was strongly influenced by a 1964 publication (TB 50) by the Urban Land Institute.
+According to Donald R. Stabile, the explosion in the number of CIDs in the USA (many of which were based on homeowners' associations) was strongly influenced by a 1964 publication (TB 50) by the Urban Land Institute.
 This technical bulletin was funded by the National Association of Home Builders and by certain federal agencies: the FHA, the United States Public Health Service, the Office of Civil Defense, the Veterans Administration, and the Urban Renewal Administration.

 In order to do this while still retaining a suburban look, they clustered homes around green open areas maintained by associations.
 These associations provided services that formerly had been provided by municipal agencies funded by property taxes.
 Residents of such development also had to pay their local taxes.
 Accordingly, local governments began promoting subdivision development as a means of improving their cash flow.

 In an effort to control water pollution, the U.S. Clean Water Act of 1977 required that all new real estate developments had to detain storm water so that flow to adjoining properties was not greater than the pre-development runoff.
 As a result, nearly all residential developments had to construct detention or retention areas to hold excess storm water until it could be released at the pre-development flow level.
 Since these detention areas serve multiple residences, they are almost always designated as "common" areas.
 This requirement was a reason for developers to establish an HOA.
 Although these areas can be placed on an individual homeowner's lot, eliminating the need for an association, some U.S. municipalities now require these areas to be part of a common area to ensure an entity, rather than an individual or the municipality itself, has maintenance responsibility.
 Real estate developers have frequently established HOAs to maintain such common areas.
 Having established the HOA, the developers have expanded their scope, giving them authority to regulate changes to residences, landscaping and maintenance requirements, color of houses, etc., a variety of other requirements and amenities that the developers believe will make their project more desirable to the market.

-Industry

-The Community Associations Institute (CAI) is a trade association of individuals and businesses that sell supplies or services to HOAs, and is dominated by lawyers and HOA managers.
+In the USA, the Community Associations Institute (CAI) is a trade association of individuals and businesses that sell supplies or services to HOAs, and is dominated by lawyers and HOA managers.
 The CAI does not represent HOAs.
 It lobbies the legislatures of states that have HOAs in order to promote legislation beneficial to its interests.